chateight/web_socket/README.md

 ws_client.js will be loaded when client access the raspberrypi server

-ws_server.js communicates with ws_client.js when the session was estavlished
+ws_server.js communicates with ws_client.js when the session was established

 chart_js folder is for chart.js test script